 1. Side By Side Normal

 Two stereo frames placed together, L and R are side by side.
 They are not geometrically compressed.
 For this case use option: Side By Side Normal.
-Correspondingly add 3 letters to the vide file name before dot: lrn or rln.
-Where l - show the left picture on the left.
-Or r - show the right picture on the left.
+Correspondingly add 2 letters to the vide file name before dot: ln or rn.

-Here: lr - SBS, left side first, n - normal
+Here: l - SBS, left side first, n - normal (uncompressed)

 2. Side By Side Compressed

 Two stereo frames packed together, L and R are side by side.
 But geometrically compressed by horizontally.
 To get a normal image need to stretch it.
 Therefore, the horizontal (resolution) quality will be 2 times worse.
+The player will have to stretch the image and its quality will deteriorate.
 For this case use option: Side By Side Compressed.
-Correspondingly add 3 letters to the file name before dot: lrc or rlc.
-Where l - show the left picture on the left.
-Or r - show the right picture on the left.
+Correspondingly add 2 letters to the file name before dot: lc or rc.

-Here: lr - SBS, left side first, c - horizontally compressed
+Here: l - SBS, left side first, c - horizontally compressed

 3. Top Bottom Compressed

 Two stereo frames together, L on Top and R on Bottom position.
 Geometrically compressed vertically.
 To get a normal image need to stretch it vertically.
 Therefore, the vertical quality will be 2 times worse.
 For this case use option: Top Bottom Compressed.
-Correspondingly add 3 letters to the file name before dot: tbc or btc.
-Where t - show the top picture on the left.
-Or b - show the bottom picture on the left.
+Correspondingly add 2 letters to the file name before dot: tc or bc.

 4. Top Bottom Normal

 Two stereo frames together, L and R are one on top of the other.
 They are not geometrically compressed.
 For this case use option: Top Bottom Normal.
-Correspondingly add 3 letters to the file name: tbn or btn.
-Where t - show the top picture on the left.
-Or b - show the bottom picture on the left.
-From the Format menu, you can select the desired item manually.
+Correspondingly add 2 letters to the file name: tn or bn.

 How to attach equipment